 - Figure 3.6 Annual redds per kilometer (summed across all aerial and ground surveys) in the upper Halfway River.
 Red shading represents approximate extent of the ground survey reach.
-Gaussian AUC estimates and 95% confidence intervals are included for reference. - Figure 3.7 Annual redds per kilometer (summed across all aerial and ground surveys) in Fiddes Creek.
+Gaussian AUC estimates and 95% confidence intervals are included for reference - Figure 3.7 Annual redds per kilometer (summed across all aerial and ground surveys) in Fiddes Creek.
 Red shading represents approximate extent of the ground survey reach.
-Gaussian AUC estimates and 95% confidence intervals are included for reference. - Figure 3.8 Annual redds per kilometer (summed across all aerial and ground surveys) in Turnoff Creek.
+Gaussian AUC estimates and 95% confidence intervals are included for reference - Figure 3.8 Annual redds per kilometer (summed across all aerial and ground surveys) in Turnoff Creek.
 Gaussian AUC estimates and 95% confidence intervals are included for reference. - Figure 3.9 Bull Trout redd locations in Needham Creek (flowing west to east) observed during aerial and ground surveys.
 The size of the points indicates the number of redds at each location.
 Red lines and blue lines indicate aerial and ground survey boundaries, respectively. - Figure 3.10 Annual redds per kilometer (summed across all aerial and ground surveys) in Needham Creek.
 Red shading represents approximate extent of the ground survey reach. - Figure 3.11 Redd age within all tributaries by normalized survey day, with points jittered for presentation.
 Black lines represent individual redds (showing the random effect of redd ID on the intercept).
 Red line shows mean SL for all redds, and vertical error bars are the 95% confidence interval based on a normal approximation.
-Negative normalized survey days correspond to days between the redd being built (age-0) and the first observation (age-1). - Figure 3.12 Bull Trout redd counts (blue points) and modelled spawn-timing (grey shaded area) in Halfway River tributaries.
-Zero counts bounding the spawning period were added during GAUC modelling and do not represent observed counts. - Figure 3.14 Mean aerial OE, mean ground OE, and GAUC abundance (error bars are 95% confidence intervals) in the Halfway Watershed from 2016 to 2020.......32 í re 3.16 Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in the Chowade River.
-The vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration 35 (re 3.17 Top panel: accuracy corrected up and down counts of Bull Trout moving past the Chowade River resistivity counter.
-Bottom panel: cumulative up and down counts.
-Cumulative down counts were set as zero until September 7, the onset of the kelt out-migration re 3.18 Accuracy-corrected counts of Bull Trout moving upstream and downstream past the Cypress Creek resistivity counter - re 3.19 Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in Cypress Creek.
-The vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration (re 3.20 Top panel: accuracy corrected up and down counts of Bull Trout moving past the Cypress Creek resistivity counter.
-Bottom panel: cumulative up and down counts.
-Cumulative down counts were set as zero until September 6, the onset of the kelt out-migration \ re 3.21 Proportion of the water column (points show mean ± SD) in the Chowade River within which PIT tags (12 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
-Blue shading represents areas where tags are detectable (the number within the blue area is the mean detectable proportion of the water column), while grey shading designates areas where tags are not detectable. \ re 3.22 Proportion of the water column (points show mean ± SD) in Cypress Creek within which PIT tags (12 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
-Blue shading represents areas where tags are detectable (the number within the blue area is the mean detectable proportion of the water column), while grey shading designates areas where tags are not detectable
+Negative normalized survey days correspond to days between the redd being built (age-0) and the first observation (age-1). - Figure 3.12 Bull Trout redd counts (blue points) and modelled survey period (grey shaded area) in Halfway River tributaries.
+Zero counts bounding the spawning period were added during

+- Figure 3.16 Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in the Chowade River.
+The vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration.
+36

+- Figure 3.21 Proportion of the water column (points show mean ± SD) in the Chowade River within which PIT tags (12 mm, 23 mm, and 32 mm) were detectable throughout the monitoring period.
+Blue shading represents areas where tags are detectable (the number within the blue